Zero-shot Class Unlearning via Layer-wise Relevance Analysis and Neuronal Path Perturbation: Methodology

 \textbf{Purpose}: Our method aims to achieve class unlearning efficiently.
 We strive to minimize disruption to the model's utility during unlearning.
 Overall, our method seeks to balance the unlearning results with the utility of the unlearned model.

 \textbf{Users}: Users can know that their data is used to train the model and might be aware of privacy policies and data usage agreements.
-They can request the unlearning of their data and withdraw consent for its use in the model.
-After requesting machine unlearning, users may receive confirmation that their data has been removed.
+They can request the unlearning of that specific class and withdraw consent for its use in the model.
+After requesting class unlearning, users may receive confirmation that the model's knowledge of data from that class has been removed.

-\textbf{Model owner}: Model owners know the details of the training dataset, including data provided by each user, and understand the model's performance metrics and how unlearning affects it.
-They can locate and delete specific user data upon request, retrain or adjust the model to maintain its performance and ensure compliance with relevant laws.
+\textbf{Model owner}: Model owners cannot directly access user data and only have insight into the class distribution of the training dataset.
+They understand the model's performance metrics and how unlearning affects it.
+They can locate and delete specific user data upon request, retrain, or adjust the model to maintain its performance, and ensure compliance with relevant laws.
 They may need to provide users with proof of unlearning.